-SPE 504 SPE 507 Teaching for Inclusive Schooling Collaboration and Co-Teaching (3 sh) (3 sh) SPE 514 SPE 515 Educational Planning: Students with Mild and Moderate Disabilities Educational Planning: Literacy for Special Educators (3 sh) (3 sh) A 25 Hour Field Experience is a required part of SPE 514 and SPE 515, v supervised literacy tutoring for a student who has mild disabilities and ne SPE 521 SPE 525 Educational Planning: Proactive Behavior Supports Educational Planning: Students with Severe Disabilities A 25 Hour Field Experience is a required part of SPE 525, which includes weekly instruction for a student who has severe disabilities in a local publication.
-SPE 537 Assessment for Special Educators (3 sh) SPE 591 Student teaching in the Special Educator Role 10 weeks full time, fall or spring semesters only.
+SPE 504 SPE 507 SPE 514 SPE 515 Teaching for Inclusive Schooling Collaboration and Co-Teaching Educational Planning: Students with Mild and Moderate Disabilities Educational Planning: Literacy for Special Educators A 25 Hour Field Experience is a required part of SPE 514 and SPE 515, which incompression supervised literacy tutoring for a student who has mild disabilities and needs in line SPE 521 SPE 525 Educational Planning: Proactive Behavior Supports Educational Planning: Students with Severe Disabilities A 25 Hour Field Experience is a required part of SPE 525, which includes individ weekly instruction for a student who has severe disabilities in a local public school SPE 537 Assessment for Special Educators (3 sh) SPE 591 Student teaching in the Special Educator Role 10 weeks full time, fall or spring semesters only.
 (9 sh) SPE 540 Leadership and Program Management for Special Educators Taken concurrently with SPE 591 .
 (3 sh) EDU 516 Introduction to Research (3 sh)